 Meanwhile, Devinsky had petitioned a US foundation to devise a different experimental treatment called antisense therapy for Uditi. … The treatments didn’t work.
 And the experience taught Rajeev and Sonam how long it could take to get approval to try an experimental therapy in the United States.
 They decided Uditi’s base-editing therapy should also be manufactured and administered in India.

 Uditi didn’t live long enough to receive treatment that could have slowed FENIB’s progression — hopefully long enough for researchers to come up with a better and more long-lasting solution.
-Now, after her death, the thinking and effort that motivated the quest to find her a cure has shifted to the future tense.
+Now, after her death, the thinking and effort that motivated the quest to find her a cure is in the future tense.

 It will take years to establish the techniques needed to create rapid, on-demand, bespoke CRISPR therapies.
 Most people with these conditions don’t have that kind of time. … Rajeev has urged Chakraborty to finish the team’s studies in mice, so that the next person with FENIB will not have to wait as long for a potential treatment. … “We are not really trying as aggressively as we did earlier,” he says.